yimuchen/yimuchen.github.io/_posts/2016-06-08-InheritanceError.md

 {% endhighlight %}

-While this does give most of the flexibility to the user as to what variables are used in an extended inheritance class, this still poses some issues: Since a virtual instance of grandparent class exists, the grandchild class has to explicity call grandparent constructor for initialization ( unless a argument-less constructor exists ).
+While this does give most of the flexibility to the user as to what variables are used in an extended inheritance class, this still poses some issues: Since a virtual instance of grandparent class exists, the grandchild class has to explicitly call grandparent constructor for initialisation ( unless a argument-less constructor exists ).
 While it seems like a minor feature, it still means that abstraction in not a "opaque" as it should be.
-For instance, Python tackles this problem by guessing the meaing of `d.x` by the inheritance order during the declaration `class D(B,C,E):`, with the rule of thumb being "First found in DSF searching" and allowing syntax for heirarchy shifting, which makes class design much more intuitive.
+For instance, Python tackles this problem by guessing the meaning of `d.x` by the inheritance order during the declaration `class D(B,C,E):`, with the rule of thumb being "First found in DSF searching" and allowing syntax for hierarchy shifting, which makes class design much more intuitive.

 ## The missing VTABLE error message